Deep-learning jet flavor tagging for precision hadronic Higgs measurements at future $e^+e^-$ Higgs factories: Introduction

 Future electron-positron ($e^+e^-$) colliders, such as the Circular Electron-Positron Collider (CEPC)~\cite{CEPCStudyGroup:2018rmc,CEPCStudyGroup:2018ghi,CEPCStudyGroup:2023quu,CEPCStudyGroup:2025kmw}, the Future Circular Collider-ee (FCC-ee)~\cite{agapov2022} and the International Linear Collider (ILC)~\cite{BARISH_2013}, are designed to operate as high-luminosity `Higgs factories'.
 These colliders offer a clean experimental environment with precise initial-state control, low pileup and minimal QCD backgrounds, making them ideal for precision Higgs measurements that are extremely difficult at hadron colliders.
 Specifically, the $e^+e^- \to ZH$ process with $Z$ decaying into $\nu\bar{\nu}$ provides a clean final-state topology, where the Higgs boson recoils against the missing momentum, allowing easier isolation of hadronic Higgs decays with minimal background contamination.
 While this work uses the CEPC detector and luminosity assumptions as a benchmark, the developed analysis methodology is broadly applicable to other future $e^+e^-$ Higgs factories.

 A key challenge in studying hadronic Higgs decays is jet flavor tagging.
-In the $ZH$ events considered in this paper, Higgs decaying into quarks or gluons appear as two collimated jets.
-The flavors, or the origins of these jets are essential to distinguishing between different Higgs decay modes, such as $H\to b\bar{b}$, $c\bar{c}$, $s\bar{s}$ and $gg$, and to separating them from background processes.
+In the $ZH$ events considered in this paper, hadronic Higgs decays are typically reconstructed as a two-jet final state, with the jet angular separation depending on the Higgs kinematics.
+The flavors, or the origins of these jets, are essential to distinguishing between different Higgs decay modes, such as $H\to b\bar{b}$, $c\bar{c}$, $s\bar{s}$ and $gg$, and to separating them from background processes.
 At the LHC, modern machine learning algorithms like GN2~\cite{ATLAS:2025dkv} and DeepJet~\cite{Bols:2020bkb} have achieved excellent performance in identifying $b$- and $c$-jets, but they struggle to separate light-flavor jets ($s$-, $u$-, $d$-jets and gluon jets), which typically lack distinctive displaced vertices.
 This limitation presents a significant obstacle to accurately measuring $H\to s\bar{s}$ and to improving the precision for $H\to c\bar{c}$ and $H\to gg$.
+While complementary approaches, such as dihadron fragmentation, have been proposed to probe the $u$- and $d$-quark Yukawa sectors~\cite{Cao:2025wfg}, dedicated studies of strange-jet tagging at $e^+e^-$ colliders already exist~\cite{Duarte-Campderros:2018ouv,Nakai:2020kuu}.
+Here we focus instead on a full hadronic Higgs analysis in a two-stage framework.

 To address these challenges, current state-of-the-art deep learning models, such as ParticleNet (PN)~\cite{Qu_2020}, Particle Transformer (ParT)~\cite{qu2024particletransformerjettagging}, and More-Interaction Particle Transformer (MIParT)~\cite{JOI:MIParT_2025}, operate directly on the particle-level information of each jet.
 By considering the relationships between particles within each jet, these newer models are able to capture more complex patterns of interaction, which is crucial for distinguishing jets originating from light-flavor quarks even in the presence of significant QCD backgrounds.
 To further improve signal-background separation, we combine the outputs of these three deep learning models with an event-level classifier, XGBoost~\cite{Roe:2004, Yang:2005, XGBoost}.
 This two-stage classification approach allows us to effectively separate Higgs decays from backgrounds by exploiting both jet-level information and global event kinematics.
+The purpose of this design is not only to improve discrimination, but also to preserve explicit jet-flavor information at the event level, which is important for interpretability and future precision studies.